john-cd/rust_howto/bk/src/language/traits.md

 {{#include ../../crates/language/tests/traits/associated_types.rs:example}}
 ```

-An associated type declaration ccan include generic parameters and trait bounds (see [[generics | Generics]] for more details):
+An associated type declaration can include generic parameters and trait bounds (see [[generics | Generics]] for more details):

 ```rust,noplayground
 use std::fmt::Debug;